-Youth in Technology Incubator (YTI) is a FREE alternative activities program that uses technology, arts, and media to promote healthy lifestyles, positive skill development, storytelling, confidence building, and advocacy.
+AACI YTI is a FREE program for Santa Clara County residents ages 8-24 that uses arts and media to promote healthy lifestyles, positive skill development, social emotional learning, storytelling, confidence building and advocacy.

 YTI offers a wide range of open workshops from photography, videography, graphic design, storyboarding, creative writing, podcasting, painting, digital illustration, animation, website development, social media marketing, and more!

 We have both virtual and in-person workshops to offer participants more accessible options.

 YTI also offers specialized workshops catered to a specific group anywhere in Santa Clara County.

 We offer specific lessons for your class, after school club, school or community site.

 Email email@example.com if you're interested in customized workshops.